How much does it cost to install a gas line?

 When you have a line installed underground, it needs to be covered by a certain depth to pass inspection.
 Mains will be typically buried at 24 inches below ground and other running pipes a minimum of 18 inches below ground.
 Yet, if you are in an area that sees frequent seismic activity, the required depth for the running lines may need to be deeper to prevent damage.
 In most cases, states with high levels of seismic activity require running lines to be at a depth of at least 24 inches.

-Ultimately, the price to run a gas pipe to any appliance in your home is dictated by several factors.
-This includes the BTUs the appliance requires, location, including how far it is from the meter and how easy it is to access, and the material your plumber uses.
+When running a gas line inside the home, you are essentially installing it by appliance or extending it from the meter to the appliance.
+The project cost is generally dictated by what that appliance is, how many BTUs it requires, and where it is located.
+Access and material preferences by your plumber also play a role, but ultimately, it is the appliance itself that will have the biggest part in your final costs.
 Therefore, most appliances have a wide range of prices.
 There is a lot of overlap in the price ranges between appliances.
 If you have two lines running, you may even get different prices for each line for the above reasons.

 |Appliance||Average Price per Linear Foot (Installed)|